How To Sew A Patch On A Backpack: A Comprehensive Tutorial for Beginners

 Raise the iron to check if the patch stuck thoroughly on the backpack.

-If it is loose, cover it with a cotton fabric and iron that area again.
+If it is loose, cover it with the cotton fabric and iron that area again.

 How To Sew A Patch On A Backpack By Hand